dinhomathias/Amc/Making-your-bot-persistent.md

 In V12.0b1 we added a persistence mechanism to `telegram.ext`.
-This wiki is set up to help you understand and set up persistence for your bots.
+This wiki page is there to help you understand and set up persistence for your bots.

 ## What can become persistent?
 The persistence structure is designed to make `bot_data`, `chat_data`, `user_data` and `ConversationHandler`'s states persistent.